zarf-dev/zarf/examples/git-data/README.md

 ## Tag-Provided Git Repository Clone

-Tag-provided `git` repository cloning is the recommended way of cloning a `git` repository for air-gapped deployments.
+Tag-provided `git` repository cloning is the recommended way of cloning a `git` repository for air-gapped deployments because it wraps meaning around a specific point in git history that can easily be traced back to the online world.
 Tag-provided clones are defined using the `url.git@tag` format as seen in the example of the `defenseunicorns/zarf` repository (`https://github.com/defenseunicorns/zarf.git@v0.15.0`).

 A tag-provided clone only mirrors the tag defined in the Zarf definition.
 The tag will be applied on the `git` mirror to the default trunk branch of the repo (i.e. `master`, `main`, or the default when the repo is cloned).